-- Expand the Reference Free Class Averages entry in the EMAN2 tasks window in e2workflow.
-There is a single entry : Generate Classes e2refined2d - ➡ Note that if you click the Reference Free Class Averages task you will see a form that lists the reference free class averages currently associated with the project.
-You can add your own reference free class averages to this form using the usual mechanisms (Browse To Add etc).
-This can be useful if you want to try generating an initial model using class averages generated outside the workflow. - Select the Generate Classes (e2refine2d) task and hit OK.
-This will pop up a small form asking you to choose from your regular, phase flipped and Wiener filtered particles (you can also specify files, but ignore this option for the purposes of the workshop).
-Choose either the Wiener filtered or phase flipped data and hit ok.
-This will pop up a form with three tabs asking you to specify the parameters required to run e2refine2d.py.
+- Expand the Refine2D entry in the EMAN2 tasks window in e2workflow.
+There is a single entry : Generate classes e2refined2d - Select the Generate classes (e2refine2d) task and hit OK.
+This will pop up a form asking you to choose from your regular, phase flipped and Wiener filtered particles (you can also specify files, but ignore this option for the purposes of the workshop).
+Choose the Wiener filtered data and hit ok.
+(You may experiment with other choices at a later date).
+This will pop up a form asking you to specify the parameters required to run e2refine2d.py.
 The default parameters will produce reasonable results.
 To make it run faster, you may wish to select only a subset of your data, but you may use as much as you like.
 Select the data and hit OK.
-This will spawn a process that you can monitor in the Running tasks window. - ➡ Mostly you want to be aware of the number of classes generated and how this compares to the total number of particles.
-Use the particle table to see how many particles are in each particle stack.
-As a rule of thumb, there should be at least 10-20 particles per class, but larger numbers are also fine. - ➤ You can leave most of the options in the Simmx and Class Averaging tabs as they are.
-However, you do want to think about the shrink option in the Simmx page.
-For the reference free class averages you can shrink the data to save time.
-The time savings can be quite substantial with larger shrink values, but the quality degrades as well. - Tool tips display useful information regarding the specific parameters.
+This will spawn a process that you can monitor in the Running tasks window. - Tool tips display useful information regarding the specific parameters.
 Just hold your mouse still over one of the parameters for a few seconds to see the tooltips.
-If you want to obtain more information you can also go to the command line and type e2refine2d.py -h. - ➡ If you want more information on the particular parameters you can pass to the aligners and/or comparators (in the Simmx and Class Average tabs) go to the command line and type 'e2help.py aligners -v' or 'e2help.py cmps -v'.
+If you want to obtain more information you can also go to the command line and type e2refine2d.py -h. - ➡ If you want more information on the particular parameters you can pass to the aligners and/or comparators go to the command line and type 'e2help.py aligners -v' or 'e2help.py cmps -v'.
 Omitting the '-v' will produce a less detailed listing. - → You can monitor the progress of the refinement in the 'Running Tasks' window, or by running 'e2history.py' in the appropriate directory. - Once e2refine2d has finished you will want to view the reference free class averages that were generated.
 You can do this in a number of ways.
 The first approach is to choose the Browse option in the EMAN2 tasks window.
-When the browser pops up you should see a folder called r2d_00.
-Note that if you have run e2refine2d several times you will most likely see several folders that start with 'r2d' and end with a two figure number (such as r2d_01,r2d_02).
-Navigate into the most recent r2d entry (mostly likely r2d_00 at this stage).
-The reference free class averages are called classes_init, classes_01, and classes_02 etc. The highest numbered classes file contains the final results. - Another way to view the results of e2refine2d in the workflow is to select the Reference Free Class Averages task in the EMAN2 tasks window.
+When the browser pops up you should see a folder called r2d\00.
+Note that if you have run e2refine2d several times you will most likely see several folders that start with 'r2d\' and end with a two figure number (such as r2d\01,r2d\02).
+Navigate into the most recent r2d entry (mostly likely r2d\00 at this stage).
+The reference free class averages are called classes\init, classes\01, and classes\02 etc. The highest numbered classes file contains the final results. - Unfortunately the class averages produced in EMAN2 seem not to be quite as good as those produced by EMAN1 at this point.
+Fixing this is on our list of things to do, but the averages produced now are adequate for generating initial models, so it isn't a problem.
+Expect this program to improve in the weeks following the workshop. - Another way to view the results of e2refine2d in the workflow is to select the Refine2D task in the EMAN2 tasks window.
 There is one entry in this form for every time you have executed e2refine2d.
 This entry lists the most recently generated class averages (viewable by double clicking on the entry).
 Note that this form can also be used to monitor e2refine2d processes as they are running, by allowing you to view the most recently generated class averages during the run.